 Depending on the health and population of the state's herd, deer season can begin in early fall and end in late winter.
 You'll also want to make sure you know the limit of kills per hunter per day.

 Keep in mind, the firearm you choose can also limit your hunting seasons.
 Bows and special firearms (usually muzzleloaders) often have different seasons assigned to them than the regular "rifle" seasons.
 Regulations on the type of ammunition used on deer are enforced as well.

 You'll also want to make sure to obtain the proper hunting license from your state's wildlife agency.

 While the end result is ideally the same, there are multiple processes by which you can hunt and kill whitetails.

-The most common way is by using a stand in a tree or tower where you wait from a high vantage point for the deer to come to you.
+The most common way is by using a stand in a tree or a tower where you wait from a high vantage point for the deer to come to you.
 This is called stand hunting.
-The deer are usually attracted by planting (or in some states where it’s legal, spreading) enticing food for them to eat, often called food plots.
+The deer are usually attracted by planting (or in some states where it's legal, spreading) enticing food for them to eat, often called food plots.

 During breeding seasons, hunters can use female scent to attract bucks to their stand's area.
 Patience and stealth are critical for this kind of hunting strategy.